DekelZoaretz/usefull-terminal-commands/README.md

    - --append: Appends changes to existing files if they already exist.
    - --exclude 'logs': Ignores the "logs" directory during synchronization. (to ignore multiple: just add more --exclude)
    - .: Destination directory on the local system where files from the source directory will be synchronized (current working directory).
-   - OPTIONAL - --password-file=password.txt when need to use password for remote access
+   - __Optional__: --password-file=password.txt when need to use password for remote access

 #### Search
  - find file in a folder ```$ sudo find <DIRECTORY> -name "<PATTERN>"```